Tag: kid’s crafts

 Foam Easter Egg Refrigerator Magnets Kid’s Craft Project

 Last weekend the grandchildren were over for our monthly Crafting with Nanny date.
 Easter is just around the corner so we kept our craft project simple.
-We found a FREE oval shape template online (via Google image search) resized it to our liking and then printed it out.
-That is the base for your refrigerator magnets.
+We found a FREE oval shape template online (via Google image search) resized it to our liking and then

 * This post contains affiliate links.
 If you make a purchase, we may or may not receive a small commission which helps to support this site.
 Thank you!